Jerell/jerell.github.io/_posts/2017-10-10-Sudoku Solver.md

 I assigned numbers to each cell and tried to identify the various entities that comprised the puzzle.

+---

 ### Grid

 If `n` is the size of the puzzle, the maximum cell value, a grid is simply an array of `n * n` cells.

+---

 ### Row

 A row is a list of `n` consecutive cells starting from cell `(row number - 1) * n`.

+---

 ### Column

 A column is a list of every `n`th cell starting from cell `column number`

+---

 ### Block

 A block, being one of the smaller square areas that makes up the larger grid, has a side length of `sqrt(n)`.
 It's a series of `sqrt(n)` lists of `sqrt(n)` consecutive numbers on consecutive rows.

+---

+---

+# Update (12/07/2020): Project rebuilt

+Looking back at the code, I thought I could do better, so I spent a few days doing it again.